Author: Author: Yixuan Huang, BD Director; Phil Yang, Head of BD

 1. Obtaining a license

 Depending on the location and local regulatory requirements, compliance thresholds can vary for issuance of fund operating licenses.
 Some regions present a very high compliance threshold–for example, in Hong Kong, firms must apply to the SFC for virtual asset management license and fund distribution license for crypto asset management and distribution .
 However, in offshore areas such as the Cayman Islands and BVI, the compliance threshold for license is much lower, and hence become popular choices for crypto funds.
-License applications are usually handled by professional fund admin and law firms.
+License applications are usually handled by professional crypto fund administrations and law firms.

 2. Determining your fund statement